marcglasberg/i18n_extension/README.md

 If the translation key is found, it will choose the language according to the following rules:

-1. Use the translation to the exact locale, for example `en_us`.
+1. It will use the translation to the exact current locale, for example `en_us`.

-2. If this is absent, use the translation to the general language of the locale, for example `en_us`.
+2. If this is absent, it will use the translation to the general language of the current locale, for example `en`.

-3. If this is absent, use the translation to any other locale with the same language, for example `en_uk`.
+3. If this is absent, it will use the translation to any other locale with the same language, for example `en_uk`.

-4. If this is absent, use the key itself as the translation.
+4. If this is absent, it will use the key itself as the translation.

 ### Managing keys